 Running a restaurant is more than running a business.
 It’s providing an experience for your customers that hopefully builds loyalty and trust.

 Your employees help create that dining experience—from your hosts to your wait staff to your cooks and bartenders, your employees are the face of your restaurant.

 Hiring can be tough for any small business, especially restaurants.
-Not only is finding great employees a challenge but keeping them around in a high-turnover economy can be even harder.
+Not only is finding great new employees a challenge but keeping them around in a high-turnover restaurant industry can be even harder.
 Restaurant recruiting is not easy.

 Building a great restaurant staff and creating a hiring plan involves a few factors: Marketing your business as a great place to work, creating job postings that bring in quality employees, and following a hiring process that attracts staff that’s ready to jump in.

 1. Market your restaurant as an employer

 Technology has vastly improved restaurant recruitment and hiring methods.
-Today, you can do more than placing a Now Hiring sign in your front window.
+Today, you can do more than place a Now Hiring sign in your front window.

 The first place to market your jobs is your website.
 Not only can your restaurant website serve as a great place to attract customers, but it can also communicate open positions.